coreos/tectonic-docs/Documentation/admin/g-suite-saml.md

-### Tectonic Identity with G-Suite SAML
+### Tectonic Identity with G Suite SAML

-G-Suite supports setting up custom SAML applications for sign in with enterprise cloud applications.
+[G Suite][gsuite] supports setting up custom SAML applications for sign in with enterprise cloud applications.
 Tectonic Identity can make use of this feature.

-This document assumes the document [Set up your own custom SAML application][saml-google] is being followed by a G-Suite administrator and a Tectonic cluster is deployed with the DNS name: tectonic.example.com
+This document assumes the document [Set up your own custom SAML application][saml-google] is being followed by a G Suite administrator and a Tectonic cluster is deployed with the DNS name: tectonic.example.com

 When creating the SAML app be sure to copy the `SSO URL` and download the certificate when presented with Google IdP Information.